augustine0890/dj-blog/note.md

 **Permissions and Authorization**
 - If you create a new post (article) and then go into the "All Posts" you will see it automatically set to the current logged-in user.
+- Restrict view access to only logged in users.

 ## Deployment
 **Heroku Config**